Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Maximum Mean Discrepancy and Its Properties

-where $X',Y'$ are independent and identical copies of $X$ and $Y$, respectively. \end{defi}
+where $X',Y'$ are independent and identical copies of $X$ and $Y$, respectively. \end{definition}

-The above definition allows us to unify ED and MMD, as when $k=-\bar{k}$, where $\bar{k}$ is a characteristic kernel such as Gaussian or Laplacian kernel, $\ce^k(X,Y) = \MMD^2(X,Y|\bar{k})$.
-When $k(x,y)=|x-y|$, $\ce^k(X,Y)$ becomes the squared ED.
 As shown in \cite{sejdinovic2013equivalence}, $\ce^k(X,Y)$ is always non-negative and is zero if and only if $X =^d Y$.
-Similar to \cite{huang2017efficient}, who expressed sample ED$^2$ as a U-statistic, we can find an unbiased estimator of $\ce^k(X,Y)$ via a U-statistic with a two-sample kernel. \begin{prop} Define the two-sample kernel
+Similar to \cite{huang2017efficient}, who expressed sample { ED} as a U-statistic, we can find an unbiased estimator of $\ce^k(X,Y)$ via a U-statistic with a two-sample kernel. \begin{proposition} Define the two-sample kernel